About Hallozeen

 We met with Sticky to plan Hallozeen in June 2022.
 Beck ran the postal zine swap again.
 Liz and Zoe installed a dark, ominous haunted house in Sticky Institute with glowing graffiti wall inside.
 I held 2 workshops leading up to the fair; monster-maker zines and a collaborative tarot deck zine.
 I was still enjoying catching up with zinemakers, so Ive and I made another interview compilation.
 With social distancing eased, 61 zinemakers tabled at Mission to Seafarers, the biggest Hallozeen yet!

 I enjoy goading so many zinemakers into making the kind of zines I like.
-I have an accordion file for each year’s Hallozeens, but the cohort making new zines for 2022 was too unwieldy for me to acquire every new zine!
+I have an accordion file for each year’s Hallozeens, but the cohort making new zines since 2022 has been too unwieldy for me to acquire every new zine!

 Hallozeen’s an achievable challenge.
 Succeeding at the challenge is an important element in planning Hallozeen each year.
 Workshops where collaborative zines are made in the span of a few hours are less time investment and more entry level.
 People should leave Hallozeen excitedly planning what they’re going to make next for Sticky’s Festival of the Photocopier 4 months away.